I tried deploying an AI agent to AgentCore using AgentCore CLI

 CleanShot 2026-03-22 at 21.34.11@2x

-It looks like we can do various things.
-Let's try invoke to run an AI agent.
-(Assuming you've already deployed an AI agent)
+It looks like there are many capabilities.
+I'll try the invoke command to run an AI agent.
+(This assumes you've already deployed an AI agent.)

 CleanShot 2026-03-22 at 21.34.33@2x

-Now let's try evals to evaluate the AI agent.
+Now let's try the evals command to evaluate the AI agent.

 CleanShot 2026-03-22 at 21.35.35@2x